FREQUENTLY ASKED QUESTIONS

 What do I do during the session?

-Will the Thai Massage hurt?
+Will the Sports or Stretch Massage hurt?

 How often should I get a massage?